AiForAgriculture/aiforagriculture.github.io/assets/pages/design_thinking.md

 - Design Thinking, on the other hand, is all about dreaming big and imagining what could be, then transforming these dreams into technologically feasible solutions.

-# Detail steps in the Discovery phase?
+# Steps in the Discovery phase?
 1. Define Problem
     - When
     - What